-Table 4 presents the changes in parking spaces during the current reporting period, and cumulative increases and decreases in parking spaces on the campus during the AR 1 through 6 reporting periods.
+Table 4 presents the changes in parking spaces during the current reporting period, and cumulative increases and decreases in parking spaces on the campus during the AR 1 through 7 reporting periods.

-As shown in Table 4, several parking projects were implemented in the Campus Center, DAPER & Administrative, East Campus, Lagunita, and San Juan development districts during the AR 6 reporting period that collectively resulted in a net decrease of 659 parking spaces on campus.
+As shown in Table 4, several parking projects were implemented in the West Campus, Campus Center, DAPER & Administrative, East Campus, Lagunita, and San Juan development districts during the AR 7 reporting period that collectively resulted in a net decrease of 494 parking spaces on campus.

-Twenty-nine campus parking spaces were removed during the AR 1 reporting period; there was a net addition of 31 spaces during the AR 2 period; there was a net increase of 394 parking spaces during the AR 3 period, there was a net decrease of 91 spaces during the AR 4 period and there was a net decrease of 159 spaces during the AR 5 reporting period.
-During the AR 6 reporting period, the cumulative change in the parking inventory is a net decrease of 513 parking spaces under the 2000 GUP.
+Twenty-nine campus parking spaces were removed during the AR 1 reporting period; there was a net addition of 31 spaces during the AR 2 period; there was a net increase of 394 parking spaces during the AR 3 period, there was a net decrease of 91 spaces during the AR 4 period, there was a net decrease of 159 spaces during the AR 5 reporting period and there was a net decrease of 659 during the AR 6 reporting period.
+During the AR 7 reporting period, there was a net decrease of 798 spaces.
+The cumulative change in the parking inventory is a net decrease of 1,311 parking spaces under the 2000 GUP.
 Note that Parking Structure 6 is currently under construction and will add approximately 1,000 parking spaces during the next reporting period.